Visiting Vietnam? I personally gathered by top Vietnam travel tips from my three week trip there. #2 really saves time as a tourist in Vietnam.

 Although you’ll have your portable wifi hotspot device on you giving you enough data to use Google Maps as you please, it’s always a good idea to download Google Maps offline, and star places you want to go ahead of time just in case your hotspot device runs out of battery or you’re in a wifi dead zone.

 When you download an offline map of Hanoi or Ho Chi Minh City, you can use Google Maps without data or wifi!
-It’ll even have all the places you starred on the map too.
+It’ll even have all the places you starred on the map too, which makes visiting Vietnam more convenient for you.

 Although you won’t be able to get live directions without data or wifi, at the very least, you can use Google Maps for what it is– a map!